 - Create secure passwords and Account Security Questions.

 - Never share your password over email or third-party sites.
-AOL will NEVER email, instant message or call you asking for your password.
+AOL will NEVER email or call you asking for your password.

 - Sign out of your AOL account when using a public computer or sharing a computer.